Instagram automation has been widely known as a popular tool for growing Instagram followers, but what does it really do?

 Even if you do see follower growth, it’s really unlikely that these services are able to follow your targets.
 It’s all too common that you see a bunch of unconnected followers coming into your account, and then the automation service says you just need new targets.

 The problem is, they can’t effectively target users because the platform is simply too large; it’s impossible for a bot not to pick up undesired followers, even with targeting instructions.

 Automation Tools & Services are Not Approved by Instagram

 Instagram is all about providing users with a positive experience free of annoying spam, hate speech, discrimination, and inappropriate activity.

 When automation first became popular, Instagram really wasn’t prepared for it, and it worked for a while.
-But pretty quickly, Instagram took action and now using bots and automation services is highly restricted on Instagram.
+But pretty quickly, Instagram took action, and now using bots and automation tools is highly restricted on Instagram.

 They can’t guarantee this.
-They also can’t guarantee the security of your account, and when you work with an automation service, you could risk your account being hacked or taken over.
+They also can’t guarantee the security of your account, and when you work with an automation tool, you could risk your account being hacked or taken over.

 How Can I Grow My Instagram Followers?